 - Pasta: Any short, textured pasta will work well.
 Just be sure to use textured pasta to hold the sauce.

-3: Cook the shrimp in olive oil until slightly pink.
-Transfer them to a plate.
+In a skillet, cook the shrimp over medium heat in olive oil until slightly pink.
+Then, transfer them to a plate.

-6: Add both cheeses, then simmer until thickened.
+Stir in both cheeses and simmer until thickened.

 - Medium is the perfect temperature for cooking shrimp.
 It cooks them to perfection quickly without burning or overcooking.